 Where to Place Landscaping Lighting: Do Get Creative With Pathway Lighting

 So if you can’t put your pathway lights in a straight line, what can you do?
 Get creative!
-While you don’t want to create too unique of a look that comes off as busy or distracting, you can do something like stagger the lights, or place them so they shine down the pathway.
+While you don’t want to create too unique of a look that comes off as busy or distracting, you can do something like stagger the lights or use motion sensor lights so they shine down the pathway as someone walks through it.
 Check out these affordable garden path ideas.

 Don’t Choose the Wrong Bulbs